n-szulc/fingeRNAt/README.md

 fingeRNAt has debugging mode in which it prints on screen exhaustive information about detected interactions.

-Debugging mode may be used with each of four SIFt types and provides the following information:
+Debugging mode may be used with each of three SIFt types and provides the following information:

-- `FULL` & `XP`
+- `FULL`

      1. prints the following properties of each ligand:
 		* atom indices of hydrogen bonds acceptors & donors